Adams, Ilocos Norte: Geography

 Adams is located in the northern part of the province.
-It is bordered by Pagudpud in the north, by Santa Praxedes, Cagayan in the northeast, Calanasan, Apayao in the east, Dumalneg in the west and Vintar in the south.
+It is bordered by Pagudpud in the north; by Santa Praxedes, Cagayan in the northeast; by Calanasan, Apayao in the east; by Dumalneg in the west; and, by Vintar in the south.

-Road access to the municipality is mainly from Barangay Pancian in Pagudpud and used to be only accessible to motorcycles.
-Improvements to the road and new concrete bridges built by the provincial government of Ilocos Norte made the town accessible to all vehicles as of 2020, with plans to convert the provincial road into a national highway under the Department of Public Works and Highways.
+Adams is situated 105.34 km from the provincial capital Laoag, and 590.85 km from the country's capital city of Manila.The road leading to the municipality mainly from Barangay Pancian in Pagudpud used to be accessible only to motorcycles.
+Improvements thereto and new concrete bridges built by the provincial government of Ilocos Norte finally made the town accessible to all vehicles as of 2020.
+Moreover, there are plans to convert the provincial road into a national highway under the Department of Public Works and Highways.

-Adams' villages are far from each other, with Sitio Bucarot as the farthest, located on the side of the mountain away from the población.
+Adams' villages are far from each other, with the farthest being Sitio Bucarot, located on the side of the mountain away from the población.
 It takes about three hours of hiking to get there.

 Sitio Bucarot is still disputed territory between Adams and Calanasan, Apayao.
 Due to this, the place has government buildings from both municipalities.

-Barangays
+Barangay

-Adams is composed of only one barangay, Adams Proper.
-This barangay is headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Adams was composed of only one barangay, and split into three.
+It consists of puroks and sitios.